 IMAGE VIA CLIP ‘N CLIMB VANCOUVER | FACEBOOK

-If you’re already a part of the local climbing community (and have the bulked out forearms to prove it), most of these indoor rock climbing and bouldering spots will probably come as no surprise.
-More of a novice?
-There’s plenty of rock for beginners and casual climbers.
+If you’re already part of the local climbing community (and have the forearms to prove it), most of these indoor rock climbing and bouldering spots will come as no surprise.
+But there are plenty spots for beginners and casual climbers.

 Most gyms cater to all skill levels, whether you’re itching to climb some real rock faces or just looking for a fun alternative to finger push-ups.
-Each of these Vancouver gyms offers courses with trained staff and drop-in admission.
-So, chalk up those hands, and come hang around for a while.
+Each of these Vancouver gyms offer courses with trained staff and drop-in admission.
+So, chalk up and come hang.

-The Hive is popular for its central location and array of bouldering terrain: 10,000 square feet of overhangs, slab walls, 12-foot top-outs, you name it.
+The Hive is popular for its central location and array of bouldering terrain: 10,000 square feet of overhangs, slab walls, and 12-foot top-outs.
 A quick walk from the Main Street Skytrain Station, this busy spot draws both beginners and die-hards.
 New problems (routes of coloured holds to the top of the wall) crop up a few times a week to keep it interesting for the regulars.
-The Hive also has a small fitness space to round out your training if you’re committed to a monthly membership.
+They're also equipped with a small fitness space to round out your training if you’re committed to a monthly membership.

 Imagine all the vibes and variety of The Hive (the OG on Industrial Ave.), but twice the size and fewer crowds.
 Complement your climb with a post-session stretch: the space is also home to the Prana Yoga Studio.
 Can’t decide which Hive is your favourite?
-Get yourself a pass that includes access to both facilities, fitness, and yoga classes.
+Get yourself a pass that includes access to both facilities and fitness and yoga classes.

-Indoor rock climbing might not be an Olympic sport, but that hasn’t stopped the Olympic Oval in Richmond from offering a wall that can be set up with either rope anchors or crash pads.
-The wall holds up to 45 routes at a time and is split into three sections: a 22-foot beginner’s wall, 33-foot intermediate wall, and 44-foot overhanging corner section for experts.
+This Richmond Gym offers a wall that can be set up with either rope anchors or crash pads, and holds up to 45 routes at a time.
+The wall is split into three sections: a 22-foot beginner’s wall, 33-foot intermediate wall, and 44-foot overhanging corner section for experts.
 Harnesses and belays are available for rent if you want to take on the grades with some gear.

-Squamish is a hot spot for the outdoor rock climbers, but if you’re not ready to take on the Chief, you can practice your technique indoors at Ground Up Climbing Centre.
-This spot has 11,000 square feet of roped climbing and bouldering, world-class trainers, and an in-house cafe to keep those legs motoring up the wall.
-Hit the gym on Wednesday evenings for Boulders n’ Brews: new challenges and half-off local beers at Backcountry Brewing right around the corner.
+Squamish is a hot spot for outdoor climbers, but if you’re not ready to take on the Chief, you can practice your technique at Ground Up Climbing Centre.
+This spot has 11,000 square feet of roped climbing and bouldering, world-class trainers, and an in-house cafe.
+Hit the gym on Wednesday evenings for Boulders n’ Brews: new challenges and half-off local beers at Backcountry Brewing around the corner.

 Looking for some ascents in the Fraser Valley?
-The facility has both rope climbing and over 100 bouldering problems covering the full range of grades from V0 to V10+ (the higher the number, the harder the route).
-More of a “social” climber?
-There are lots of options for those looking for courses to Learn The Ropes and bookings for groups and parties.
-Coastal Climbing Centre also offers free coffee daily to keep your energy up.
-Fitt tip: Show your student ID on Saturdays for a discount!
+This facility has both rope climbing and over 100 bouldering problems covering the full range of grades from V0 to V10+ (the higher the number, the harder the route).
+More of a social climber?
+There are lots of options for those looking to learn, plus bookings for groups and parties.
+Coastal Climbing Centre also offers free coffee on the daily, and student discounts on Saturdays.

-Challenge yourself at Clip ’N Climb in Richmond where they reinvent climbing.
-The establishment is filled with climbing walls of various difficulty levels.
-Featuring automated belaying devices and a super friendly staff, Clip ’N Climb is perfect for thrill-seekers who want to make an afternoon out of indoor climbing.
-Regardless of your physical abilities, you walk out of the session feeling proud of your achievements.
+Clip ’N Climb is perfect for thrill-seekers who want to make an afternoon out of indoor climbing, and features automated belaying devices — plus a super friendly staff.
+Regardless of your physical abilities, you'll walk out of the session feeling proud.

-Previously The Edge Climbing Centre, Climb Base5’s newer, second location features 15,000 square feet of holds, jutted walls, and friendly staff.
-Whether you are a beginner, novice, or advanced climber, you’ll find everything you are looking for at Climb Base5.
+Previously The Edge Climbing Centre, Climb Base5’s newer, second location features 15,000 square feet of holds and jutted walls.
 Specialty courses include the CCC, which combines coffee, climbing, and conditioning with certified personal trainers.